halter73/tutorial/README.md

 ## Setup

-Download this [repository](https://github.com/halter73/tutorial/archive/halter73/mapaction.zip).
+[Download](https://github.com/halter73/tutorial/archive/halter73/mapaction.zip) or clone this repository.
 Unzip it, and navigate to the Tutorial folder which contains the `TodoReact` frontend application.

    > If using [Visual Studio Code](https://code.visualstudio.com/), install the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) for C# support.